 Richard De Andrade is an emigre from South America holding several undergraduate degrees.
-He received his MBA in 1996, from MIIS in Monterey, CA. With currently more than 30 years of experience in finance and business management related functions, he has provided advisory expertise on aspects of Corporate Governance/Compliance/Audit, Business Consulting and Advisory consulting to US and foreign companies ranging in revenue size from below $2MM to over $5BN in annual revenue.
+He received his MBA in 1996, from MIIS in Monterey, CA. With currently more than 30 years of experience in finance and business management-related functions, he has provided advisory expertise on aspects of Corporate Governance/Compliance/Audit, Business Consulting, and Advisory consulting to US and foreign companies ranging in revenue size from below $2MM to over $5BN in annual revenue.
 Richard is currently the founder and CEO of Solare Holdings LLC, a holding company that operates various Solare businesses including Solare Inc., Solare Trace Inc., Solare Capital LLC, Solare Inc., Can Do Funds Management LLC., and the Monterey Incubator.
-Richard has owned and operated other businesses in past, and is also active in the startup and entrepreneurial ecosystems in Monterey, Silicon Valley, and internationally.
+Richard has owned and operated other businesses in past and is also active in the startup and entrepreneurial ecosystems in Monterey, Silicon Valley, and internationally.
 Richard is also active in several charitable organizations helping children, animals, and the elderly.
 He has recently been nominated for the Leukemia Lymphoma Society Silicon Valley/Monterey Bay Man of the year to help raise awareness and funding for blood cancer.

 CEO, Goodwill of Silicon Valley

 Michael Fox has over 25 years of experience in redefining business processes and penetrating new markets for companies in the wholesale and B2B service sectors.
-Mr. Fox is an entrepreneurial executive with a strong record of revenue and profit growth through analyzing complex business challenges, and developing and executing effective business strategies.
+Mr. Fox is an entrepreneurial executive with a strong record of revenue and profit growth through analyzing complex business challenges and developing and executing effective business strategies.
 As President of M.E.
 Fox & Company, he was responsible for reversing a three-year decline by acquiring key brands like Snapple and Corona to boost market share as well as negotiating lucrative agreements with SOBE, Red Bull, and Gordon Biersch.
 Mr. Fox was lead negotiator for a revised Teamster contract that fostered a revenue jump and greater profits from key product lines.
 Mr.Fox is past Chairman of the Silicon Valley San Jose Chamber of Commerce; San Jose Chamber PAC, San Jose Mineta Airport Expansion Initiative, and West Valley Mission College bond measure.
 He has held numerous campaign and political advisory positions including finance chair Jim Cunneen for Congress, finance chair Dolores Carr for District Attorney, finance chair Able Maldonado for State Senate, and Mayor Ron Gonzales’s kitchen cabinet.
-Mr. Fox was co-founder and chair Baseball San Jose.
-He currently serves as finance chair for Team San Jose, member of the advisory board of the School of Economics and Business at St. Mary’s College Moraga, Chamber PAC board, and is a member of San Jose downtown Rotary Club.
+Mr. Fox was co-founder and chair of Baseball San Jose.
+He currently serves as finance chair for Team San Jose, member of the advisory board of the School of Economics and Business at St. Mary’s College Moraga, Chamber PAC board, and is a member of the San Jose downtown Rotary Club.
 He has held numerous leadership roles in local and regional charities and devotes considerable time to fund-raising and charity work.
 Mr.Fox received his B.A. at the University of San Diego and a Trans Global MBA at St. Mary’s College.